mgonrui/garbage-collector-c42/README.md

 ```

-for functions that allocate memory themselves, you must manually add the pointer(s) to the t_memnode:
+For functions that allocate memory themselves, you must manually add the pointer(s) to the t_memnode, we can add single or double pointers:

 ```c
 #includde <string.h>